MCLA-Computational-Biology/ML-Regression/Admissions/README.md

 Make sure settings are correct before running!
 (Or program may freeze!)

+- Admissions files should be in root, in a folder named "Admissions"

 - "customColumns.txt" in "./Code/Data Cleaning/customColumns.txt":
   - Create list of columns, making sure each entry is on a new line
   - First line will be the "main column", x-axis for the 2Var plots